Definition

 Link to originalCoffman Conditions

-The Coffman conditions are a set of four necessary requirements that must hold simultaneously for a deadlock to occur in a system.
-They were first identified by Edward G. Coffman, Jr. in 1971.
+The Coffman conditions are four necessary requirements that must hold simultaneously for a deadlock to occur.
+Identified by E. G. Coffman, Jr. in 1971.

-For a deadlock to exist, all four of the following conditions must be present:
+For a deadlock to exist, all four conditions must be present:

-- Mutual Exclusion: At least one resource must be held in a non-shareable mode; only one process can use the resource at any given time.
+- Mutual Exclusion: At least one resource is non-shareable; only one process may use it at a time.

-- Hold and Wait: A process must be holding at least one resource and waiting to acquire additional resources that are currently being held by other processes.
+- Hold and Wait: A process holds at least one resource while waiting to acquire others held by different processes.

-- No Preemption: Resources cannot be forcibly removed from the processes holding them; they must be released voluntarily by the process after it has completed its task.
+- No Preemption: Resources cannot be forcibly removed; they must be released voluntarily.

-- Circular Wait: A closed chain of processes exists such that each process holds at least one resource needed by the next process in the chain.
+- Circular Wait: A closed chain exists where each process holds a resource needed by the next in the chain.